Deivathin Deivam: Production

 Deivathin Deivam is based on by the short story Jadam by Bilahari that was published in the magazine Ananda Vikatan.

 Soundtrack

-Music by was G. Ramanathan and lyrics were written by Subramania Bharati, Kannadasan, A. Maruthakasi, Panchu Arunachalam, Ra.
-Pazhanisamy and Ku.
-Ma.
-Balasubramaniam.
+Music by was G. Ramanathan.
 The song "Kannan Mananilayai" is a ragamalika, the first raga name being Abheri.
 The song "Kannanum Driver-um Onnu" was released only on gramophone record.
 This was Ramanathan's last completed film.

 Release and reception

 Deivathin Deivam was released on 28 December 1962, and emerged a commercial success.
 Kanthan of Kalki praised the film for the cast performances and cinematography.